 Water is often the most limiting factor in crop yields.
 Missouri farmers usually face several weeks each summer in which crop water demand is high but rainfall is low.
 If irrigation is available, farmers can generate consistent yields despite a lack of precipitation.

-Learn more about various irrigation methods on this website.
+Learn more about irrigation tools and considerations on this website.